digiltd/oh-rtd-test/ZWave-Security-Testing.md

 **Get the Beta code**

 1. Create a local clone of the dbadia openHAB repository by running "git clone https://github.com/dbadia/openhab" in a suitable folder.
-1. Change to the 1.6 branch by running "git checkout -b security-beta-test origin/security-beta-test"
+1. Change to the beta testing branch by running "git checkout -b security-beta-test origin/security-beta-test"
 1. Continue with step 2 at https://github.com/openhab/openhab/wiki/IDE-Setup